-Arguably Mexico City’s most recognised building, the Palacio de Bellas Artes hosts dance, opera, music, theatre, and literary events, in addition to exhibitions showcasing visual arts including painting, photography, and sculpture.
-At minimum, you’ll want to explore the Art Deco fixtures of this gorgeous Neoclassical building, which contains yet more Rivera murals.
+Arguably Mexico City’s most recognized building, the Palacio de Bellas Artes hosts dance, opera, music, theatre, and literary events, in addition to exhibitions showcasing visual arts including painting, photography, and sculpture.
+At a minimum, you’ll want to explore the Art Deco fixtures of this gorgeous Neoclassical building, which contains yet more Rivera murals.
 The best views of the Palacio can be had from the café on the top level of Sears across the street.
 Just remember to order something while you admire the view.

 Homes of Kahlo, Rivera, and Trotsky

 Several standout museums are now curated in the homes of famous former Mexico City residents.
-The most famous is the Casa Azul, where visitors swarm in to learn about and admire the personal effects of Frida Kahlo.
+The most famous is Casa Azul, where visitors swarm in to learn about and admire the personal effects of Frida Kahlo.
 If you’re visiting independently, arrive early to beat the crowd, ideally with a pre-booked ticket in hand.
 Your ticket also includes admission to the Diego Rivera-designed Anahucalli Museum, which houses Rivera’s collection of pre-Columbian art.
-Don’t get these confused with the Diego Rivera and Frida Kahlo House Studio Museum, a separate pair of bridge-connected houses where the couple lived and worked that is also open to visitors.
-The Leon Trotsky House Museum, where the Russian revolutionary lived up until his assassination, is less than 10 minutes’ walk from Casa Azul.
+Don’t get these confused with the Diego Rivera and Frida Kahlo House-Studio Museum, a separate pair of bridge-connected houses where the couple lived and worked that is also open to visitors.
+The Leon Trotsky House Museum, where the Russian revolutionary lived up until his assassination, is less than 10 minutes walk from Casa Azul.
 It’s an easy and fascinating diversion if you want to escape the crowds paying tribute to Frida.

 Arts and Culture, Everywhere

 We could fill this list a dozen times over with Mexico City’s art museums, theatres, and cultural institutions.
-If you only have time for one or two, consider the Somaya Museum, which houses 66,000 pieces of European and Central Ame8rican art, the Museum of Popular Art, the Digital Culture Centre beneath the controversial Estela de Luz, and the Dolores Olmedo Museum.
-Prominent local businesswoman Olmedo donated her private art collection in the 1960s, including 6,000 pre-Columbian figurines, a smattering of 20th century paintings (including Kahlo and Rivera) and some of her personal possessions.
+If you only have time for one or two, consider the Somaya Museum, which houses 66,000 pieces of European and Central American art, the Museum of Popular Art, the Digital Culture Centre beneath the controversial Estela de Luz, and the Dolores Olmedo Museum.
+Prominent local businesswoman Olmedo donated her private art collection in the 1960s, including 6,000 pre-Columbian figurines, a smattering of 20th-century paintings (including Kahlo and Rivera) and some of her personal possessions.
 Film buffs shouldn’t miss a visit to Cineteca Nacional de Mexico, both for its innovative architecture, and the attached National Film Museum, a must for fans of Mexican cinema.

 You’re in one of the tastiest capital cities in the world, so don’t miss the flavours on its streets!
 Be bold and look for a queue of locals, which usually signals some tasty (and safe) treats.
-These might include crispy, chocolate dipped churros, blue-corn tlacoyos, steamed tamales, more varieties of tacos than you can hope to try in one trip (but by all means, try as many as possible), and finally, chilaquiles.
+These might include crispy, chocolate-dipped churros, blue-corn tlacoyos, steamed tamales, more varieties of tacos than you can hope to try in one trip (but by all means, try as many as possible), and finally, chilaquiles.
 A humble bed of tortilla chips smothered in a variety of toppings and sauces, Mexico City’s staple breakfast isn’t the healthiest option, but it serves up an explosion of flavour and can be found across the city.

-Even if you’re not a wrestling fan, there are those who claim you’ve never been to Mexico until you’ve experienced the over-the-top gestures, colourful masks, and all-round ridiculous fun of a lucha libre match.
+Even if you’re not a wrestling fan, there are those who claim you’ve never been to Mexico until you’ve experienced the over-the-top gestures, colourful masks, and all-around ridiculous fun of a Lucha libre match.
 The night is more about theatrics than athletics, and there are clear roles and characters that wrestlers assume and cultivate throughout their careers.
 Low prices have also kept the sport accessible, making it one of the country’s most democratic nights out.
 Arena Mexico is where the action happens in Mexico City, and you probably won’t have to stay for the whole show to feel like you’ve gotten your money’s worth.

 Also known as San Juan Teotihuacan, one of the most important ruins in Mexico is found just 40 kilometres (25 mi) from Mexico City.
-Meaning ‘birthplace of the gods,’ Teotihuacan is famous for the enormous Pyramid of the Sun and the Pyramid of the Moon, both of which overlook the 5 kilometre (3 mi) Avenue of the Dead.
+Meaning ‘birthplace of the gods,’ Teotihuacan is famous for the enormous Pyramid of the Sun and the Pyramid of the Moon, both of which overlook the 5 kilometres (3 mi) Avenue of the Dead.
 These incredible monuments far predate the Aztecs who found and renamed them, however.
 While the Aztecs settled Teotihuacan only in the 1400s, and the Toltec civilization before them, the city is believed to predate the birth of Christ by some 400 years.
 While its origins remain a mystery, the awesome spell it casts on visitors is easier to understand.
-Teotihuacan is a must visit for any first-time visitor to Mexico City.
+Teotihuacan is a must-visit for any first-time visitor to Mexico City.